 The regulations unveiled Friday would allow religiously affiliated employers to notify the government – rather than their insurer – of their objections to the law’s coverage of birth control.
 The government will then notify the insurer to provide the contraception coverage.
 A second rule suggests the administration will allow the same mechanism for some businesses that object to contraception on religious grounds but seeks public comment on how to identify businesses to be included.

-Officials announced last year that under the preventive care provisions of the federal health overhaul, contraception should be provided without charge to women, although it exempted houses of worship, like churches.
-But the guarantee of coverage applied to such religious-affiliated organizations as hospitals and colleges.
-The administration vowed to make sure those groups did not have to pay for that coverage.
-The policy sparked fierce opposition from leaders of Catholic and other religious groups, and it has led to more than 40 court challenges by other religious-affiliated groups and private employers opposed to contraception.
+Officials announced in 2012 that under the preventive care provisions of the federal health overhaul, insurance plans should provide contraception without charge to women.
+While the administration exempted houses of worship, like churches, the guarantee of contraception coverage applied to such religious-affiliated organizations as hospitals and colleges.
+The administration vowed to make sure those groups did not have to pay for that coverage, but the policy sparked fierce opposition from leaders of Catholic and other religious groups, and it has led to more than 100 court challenges by religious-affiliated nonprofit groups and private employers opposed to contraception.

 Here are some common questions and answers from KHN that help explain the administration’s contraceptive policy and the opposition.

 Q. What do the new regulations require?